KerimCETINBAS/microp/README.md

 Microp is a micro server library with zero dependency

 ## Microp comes with varius features
-- Built in body parsers can handler Multipart/formData , json, text, blob, typeed arrays and buffer without any external dependency
+- Built in body parsers can handle Multipart/formData , json, text, blob, typeed arrays and buffer without any external dependency
 - Can handle params/querystrings
 - Can be used with express like middlewares